csci312a-s19/react-color-picker-cra/README.md

 npm install --save-dev enzyme enzyme-adapter-react-16 react-test-renderer
 ```

-and we further installed the `jest-enzyme` matchers:
+and we further installed the `jest-enzyme` and `jest-styled-components` matchers to help us write tests more concisely:

 ```
-npm install --save-dev jest-enzyme
+npm install --save-dev jest-enzyme jest-styled-components
 ```

 and created the `src/setupTests.js` file as specified in the documentation.